 We fundraise directly for individual campaigns, with no administrative overhead—every dollar you give goes to the candidates.

-In this third round of fundraising, we're going back to Florida and North Carolina to back eleven more candidates in close races.
+In this fourth round of fundraising, we're backing additional state house candidates in Florida, Iowa, and Pennsylvania, along with a state senate race in Minnesota.
 At stake is Medicaid expansion, which will bring better health care to hundreds of thousands of uninsured, and redistricting, which affects us all by defining how Congressional districts are drawn after the 2020 census.

 But first, let's meet our candidates!

 Port is a executive director of a nonprofit that helps nontraditional candidates seek election, now running in her own right.
 Both state house members representing her district are Democrats, raising hopes that the state senate seat here is a prime target.

 Blackcloud is a farmer and tribal leader in the Meskwaki Nation.
 She has interned both with Senator Tom Harkin and the Office of Ethics for the USDA in Washington, D.C.
 She has over fifteen years' experience in tribal government and hopes to bring that track record and perspective to Des Moines.
 President Obama endorsed her in late September.

 Clayton is the director of an athletics after school program for at-risk kids in Fort Dodge, and a beloved community leader.
 This district was the only one in Iowa to switch from Democratic to Republican in 2018, after Democrats failed to field a strong candidate to replace retiring incumbent Helen Miller.
 Clayton was endorsed by President Obama on September 25.

 District: HD-9: Fort Dodge.